kywoj/kywoj.github.io/_pages/resume.md

 <br/>

 ### Presentations
+**Wojciechowski, K.** (2019, Apr.).
+From quick findings to formal reports: When and why to use which in user & design research.
+Presented at the Academic Innovation Student Showcase in Ann Arbor, MI.

+Desai, M., Niu, S., Tambala, H., **Wojciechowski, K.**, & Xu, Y. (2019, Apr.).
+CUTgroup Detroit: Testing the Detroit Assistant tool.
+Presented at the UMSI Student Exposition in Ann Arbor, MI.

+Jessamy, C., Nash, D., O'Sullivan, K., & **Wojciechowski, K.** & Wong, N. (2019, Apr.).
+Expectant: A mobile app that helps you tell your pregnancy story.
+Presented at the UMSI Student Exposition in Ann Arbor, MI.

+Baranek, T., Kloc, M., & **Wojciechowski, K.** (2019, Apr.).
+Alumni panel.
+Presented at a meeting of the Association of Professional & Technical Writers in University Center, MI.

-**Wojciechowski, K.** (2018, Sept.)
+**Wojciechowski, K.** (2018, Sept.).
 Words as material, writing as interfacing: Observations & a call to action from the middle.
-Keynote presented at a meeting of Corridors (the Great Lakes Writing and Rhetoric Conference) in University Center, MI.
+Keynote presented at Corridors (the Great Lakes Writing and Rhetoric Conference) in University Center, MI.

 **Wojciechowski, K.** & Wong, N. (2018, May).
 [Using an LMS as a launchpad: Leveraging Canvas as a platform for library research learning modules](http://www.loexconference.org/2018/presentations/LOEX2018Poster_UniversityofMichigan.pdf).
 Presented at a meeting of LOEX in Houston, TX.

-Bidwell, D., Scola, D., & **Wojciechowski, K.** (2018, Apr.)
+Bidwell, D., Scola, D., & **Wojciechowski, K.** (2018, Apr.).
 Alumni panel.
 Presented at a meeting of the Association of Professional & Technical Writers in University Center, MI.

 **Wojciechowski, K.** (2018, Mar.).
 Designing for somebody: How to truly know your users & what they do.
-Presented at a meeting of MidCamp in Chicago, IL.
+Presented at MidCamp in Chicago, IL.

 **Wojciechowski, K.** (2017, Mar.).
 Navigating students’ experiences with WCONLINE®: Preliminary results and recommendations of a usability study of the WCONLINE® platform.
 Presented at a meeting of the East Central Writing Centers Association in Dowagiac, MI.